monicaleep/calculatorFCC/readme.md

 ## JavaScript calculator for FreeCodeCamp ##
-Built without the use of jQuery;
+Built using vanilla JS, HTML, CSS